jschristie/docs/sources/deployment/index.md

 |---------------|---------------|-----------------------|
 |	2	| 	4GB 	| 	40GB		|

-**Note:** *Not enough memory may produce some serious bugs, which may require few adjustments on the resources based on environments specific requirements.*
+**Note:** *Not enough memory may produce some issues or errors, which may require few adjustments on the resources based on environment's specific requirements.*

 # Operating System Requirement
 Gluu Server Community Edition is available for the following Operating Systems.